Nanolx/NanoDroid/doc/DeodexServices.md

 java -jar baksmali.jar x framework/oat/[arch]/services.odex -d framework/[arch] -d framework/ -o services-new java -jar smali.jar a services-new -o classes.dex
 ```

+somestimes baksmali.jar can't find the bootclasses file itself, in this case pass it manually using `-b`, for example:

+`-b framework/[arch]/boot.oat`

 in any case, if a new classes.dex was successfully created in the services-new directory, re-package it into the services.jar we previously pulled: